OFFLINE-GmbH/scrubber/README.md

 ## Configuration

-You can specify directories to cleanup in a `toml` configuration file.
+You can specify directories to clean up in a `toml` configuration file.
 You can define one or more strategies used for each directory.

 ```toml